crownstone/website/_posts/2019-05-23-firmware-and-hardware-wizardry.md

 ---
 layout      : post
-title       : "Firmware and hardware wizardry" description : "Firmware and hardware wizardry" tags        : [firmware, hardware, nRF52, developer, programmer] author      : picture     : attachments/blog/firmware_developer.png excerpt     : "For a noob, the code on a device like Crownstone might look like magic spells; the programmer might look like a wizard including the long hair; the computer like a science-fiction console.
+title       : "Firmware and hardware wizardry." description : "Firmware and hardware wizardry.
+All kind of magic done by our developers." tags        : [firmware, hardware, nRF52, developer, programmer] author      : annevanrossum picture     : attachments/blog/firmware_developer.png excerpt     : "For a noob, the code on a device like Crownstone might look like magic spells; the programmer might look like a wizard including the long hair; the computer like a science-fiction console.
 However, did you know that as a firmware developer most of the time is spend on debugging!?"
 ---